src-d/blog/content/post/hercules.v4.md

 "sequential".
 Overall, fulfilling (2) was a technical nightmare.

 Surprisingly, however, most of the efforts went to (3).
-The first problem was related to minimizing the amount of forks and merges, in particular removing the no-op fast-forward-like back edges of the DAG.
+The first problem was related to minimizing the number of forks and merges, in particular removing the no-op fast-forward-like back edges of the DAG.

 {{% caption src="/post/hercules.v4/ff.gif" %}}